Smacking is not okay

 A community's biggest aim should be keeping their children safe so why are the numbers so high?
 Many do not want to talk about it as it is uncomfortable but educating yourself and your children is one of the most important things you can do.
 You need to teach your children that it is “against the rules” for adults to act in a sexual way with them, and be specific; use examples.
 Teach them what parts of their body others shouldn't touch and use the proper names.

-These are just some of the ways to minimise sexual abuse, here are a few other websites with some more information about it.
+These are just some of the ways to minimise sexual abuse, here are a few other websites with some more information.

 If you're unsure how to communicate these things to your children here are some great infographics that can help them identify the signs and what they should do about it: https://e2epublishing.info/posters/#postersuk